swiss-seismological-service/scrtdd/README.md

 ## 3. Real time single origin relocation

-We first need to create a new profile or we can modify the profile used to create the background catalog.
-If we decice to go for a new profile we might want to copy the waveform cache folder of the background catalog profile to the new real-time profile cache folder to avoid re-downloading all the catalog phases.
+We first need to create a new profile or we can modify the profile used to create the background catalog if we don't need that anymore.
+If we decice to go for a new profile we might want to copy the waveform cache folder of the background catalog profile to the new real-time profile cache folder to avoid re-downloading all the catalog waveforms (see the `Performance` paragraph for more details).

 The waveform cache folder is located in `workingDirectory/profileName/wfcache/` (e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfcache/`).